SKisM: SKisM (2009–2021)

-In December 6, 2010, SKisM released his second, 5-song EP titled Down With The Kids.
-The EP included 3 original tracks: Power, Elixir, and Rave Reivew and two remixes, made by FuntCase and Matta, from his first EP.
+On December 6, 2010, SKisM released his second, 5-song EP titled Down With The Kids.
+The EP included 3 original tracks: Power, Elixir, and Rave Review and two remixes, made by FuntCase and Matta, from his first EP.
 Elixir was remarked for "spawn[ing] a whole range of fugly remixes".
 A VIP Mix was later released on 2013.
 Rave Review, on the other hand, was made in response and reaction to the radio playing "recycled samples and ideas coming through" and jumping all over the "future jungle type music" at a time where dubstep was starting to became popular.
 The song used a sample from Henry Rollins.

 In 2011, SKisM collaborated with Flux Pavilion, with featuring vocals from the Foreign Beggars, to release Jump Back.
 The single was remarked for being "a dark, hard-hitting track" consisting of "grimy vocals" and "Flux [Pavilion]'s signature sounds".